 How Does Cannabis Help With ADD and ADHD?

-Both adults and children seek out CBD to help deal with the symptoms of ADD and ADHD.
+Both adults and children are seeking out CBD to help aid in symptoms of ADD and ADHD.
 Attention Deficit (Hyperactivity) Disorders are extremely common, affecting between 6% and 11% of U.S. children in America.

 The most common medical treatments for anxiety in the U.S. are the use of pharmaceutical drugs like stimulants (amphetamines), antihypertensive drugs, and cognition-enhancing medications.
 However, it’s important to realize that these pharmaceutical drugs often have severe side effects and are not your only option for treatment.
 In addition to self-care and therapy, many people incorporate CBD into their treatment regimen for natural, plant-based ADD/ADHD relief.

 Much of the research concerning CBD for ADHD is still limited, and we still need more evidence before CBD can be established as an official treatment for these disorders.
-While we could always benefit from more research on CBD and ADHD, we turn the few medical studies that have been conducted over the past six years.
+While we could always benefit from more research on CBD and ADHD, we’ve looked into a few medical studies that have been conducted over the past six years for reference.
 These studies evaluated CBD’s medical efficacy in treating those who suffer from ADD and ADHD.
 We will address the results below.

 What Studies Exist to Support the Use of CBD in ADD and ADHD?

-Although THC’s impact on cognition and focus has been researched for decades, experts did not begin to dig into the true therapeutic values of CBD until much more recently.
+Although THC’s impact on cognition and focus has been researched for decades, experts did not begin to dig into the true therapeutic values of CBD until recently.
 One important study outlines the strong anecdotal ties between cannabis and ADHD treatment.

 This study may have contributed to the newfound interest in CBD for ADHD.
-Another reason is the lack of psychoactive effects CBD produces, which is important since ADHD often displays itself during childhood.
+Another reason is the lack of psychoactive effects CBD produces, which is important to note since ADHD often displays itself during childhood.
 To date, there have been a couple of studies that show great improvement in symptoms of ADHD when using CBD regularly.

 Because CBD has been identified as a wake-promoting agent, researchers are interested in the mechanism through which CBD interacts with the brain.
 Because the endocannabinoid system is directly involved with most neuro-processes, many experts agree that there may be a strong tie.